armory/knowledge-base/_posts/gcp/2019-08-02-gcp-private-gke-access.md

 ---
 date: 2019-08-02
-title: Configuring private GKE cluster access for Kubectl
+title: Configuring access for Kubectl to private GKE cluster
 categories:
    - GCP
 description: A guide to how to configure access for Kubectl to private Google Kubernetes Engine cluster with different level of restricted access